max0x7ba/atomic_queue/README.md

 Using a power-of-2 ring-buffer array size allows a couple of optimizations:

 * The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator and using a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
 * The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that subsequent queue elements actually reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
-Instead of N producers together with M consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.
+Instead of `N` producers together with `M` consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.

 In other words, power-of-2 ring-buffer array size yields top performance.

+The containers use `unsigned` type for size and internal indexes.
+On x86-64 platform `unsigned` is 32-bit wide, whereas `size_t` is 64-bit wide.
+64-bit instructions utilize an extra byte instruction prefix resulting in slightly more pressure on the CPU instruction cache and the front-end.
+Hence, 32-bit `unsigned` indexes are used to maximize performance.
+That limits the queue size to 4,294,967,295 elements, which seems to be a reasonable hard limit for many applications.

 # Benchmarks
-I have access to x86-64 hardware only.
-If you use a different architecture you may like to run tests a few times first and make sure that they pass.
-If they don't you may like to raise an issue.
+I have access to few x86-64 machines.
+If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh`, I will include your results in the benchmarks.

 [View throughput and latency benchmarks charts][1].